repositive/frontend_exercise/README.md

  - A working solution.
 You can and should hand over some non working code, but try to deliver something working as well

 ### Useful Resources
 To help you out, we have provided some resources.
-You don't not need them to complete the exercise, but you may find them useful:
+You don't need them to complete the exercise, but you may find them useful:
   - Some examples of the API [responses](examples) and their [schemas](schemas)
   - Some [basic CSS](base.css) that you can extend